The Angry Birds Movie 2

-The Angry Birds Movie 2 is a 2019 animated comedy film based on the Angry Birds video game series.
-The film was directed by Thurop Van Orman, and written by Peter Ackerman, Eyal Podell and Jonathon E. Stewart.
-It is an international co-production between Finland and the United States.
-Jason Sudeikis, Josh Gad, Bill Hader, Danny McBride, and Peter Dinklage reprise their voice roles from the first film, with newcomers Leslie Jones, Rachel Bloom, Awkwafina, Sterling K. Brown, and Eugenio Derbez joining the ensemble voice cast.
+The Angry Birds Movie 2 is a 2019 animated comedy film based on the Angry Birds video game series and the second installment in the film series following The Angry Birds Movie (2016).
+Directed by Thurop Van Orman and written by Peter Ackerman, Eyal Podell and Jonathon E. Stewart, the film stars Jason Sudeikis, Josh Gad, Bill Hader, Danny McBride, and Peter Dinklage reprising their roles from the first film, with Leslie Jones, Rachel Bloom, Awkwafina, Sterling K. Brown, and Eugenio Derbez joining the cast.
 In the film, the birds are forced to team up with the pigs to stop Eagle Island's leader from destroying both of their islands.

-Heitor Pereira returned to compose the film's score, with artists such as Kesha and Luke Combs contributing tracks for the film.
-It also features classical pop songs from the 1960s to 2000s, as in the first film.
+The film was produced by Sony Pictures Animation and Rovio Entertainment.
+Heitor Pereira returned to compose the film's score, with artists such as Kesha and Luke Combs contributing tracks for the soundtrack.
+The film also features classical pop songs from the 1960s to 2000s, like its predecessor.

-The Angry Birds Movie 2 was theatrically released in Finland on August 7, 2019, by SF Studios, and in the United States on August 14, by Sony Pictures Releasing.
-The film received generally positive reviews from critics and grossed $152.8 million on a $65 million budget.
-A further sequel, The Angry Birds Movie 3, is due to be released on December 23, 2026.
+The Angry Birds Movie 2 was theatrically released in Finland on August 7, 2019, and in the United States on August 14, by Sony Pictures Releasing.
+The film received mostly positive reviews from critics, who many deemed it to be an improvement over the first, and grossed $153 million on a $65 million budget.
+A sequel, The Angry Birds Movie 3, is set to be released on December 23, 2026, by Paramount Pictures.

 Plot

-On Bird Island, Red has become a hero after saving the island, leading the birds in a prank war against the pigs of Piggy Island, led by Leonard.
+On Bird Island, Red has become a hero after saving the island's eggs, (Note: As depicted in The Angry Birds Movie (2016)) and defends the island from a prank war against the pigs of Piggy Island, led by Leonard.
 One day, a giant ice ball from the distant Eagle Island crashes near Piggy Island, prompting Leonard to call for a truce and propose an alliance with the birds.
-The new threat comes from Zeta, the leader of Eagle Island, who is tired of living on the island and plans to take over both islands by launching lava-filled balls of ice from her superweapon.
+The new threat comes from Zeta, the leader of Eagle Island, who is tired of living on the island and plans to take over both islands by launching lava-filled balls of ice from her superweapon inside of a volcano.
 Meanwhile, Red struggles with insecurity, fearing he will no longer be admired if peace is achieved.
 His friends Chuck and Bomb invite him to a speed dating event, where Red meets Chuck's sister, Silver, an engineering student who deems him incompatible.
 At the same time, three hatchlings—Zoe, Vincent, and Samantha—accidentally lose Zoe's unhatched sisters and embark on a quest to retrieve them.

 Leonard visits Red and convinces him to form a team and infiltrate Eagle Island.
-They recruit Chuck, Bomb, Silver, Leonard's assistant Courtney, and Mighty Eagle.
+They recruit Chuck, Bomb, Silver, Leonard's assistant Courtney, and Mighty Eagle, the latter of whom recognizes Zeta.
 The group plans their mission in Mighty Eagle's cave but is interrupted when Zeta's weapon destroys part of Eagle Mountain, frightening the other birds.
 To reach Eagle Island, the team uses a submarine built by pig inventor Garry.
 Red insists that evacuation is unnecessary, hoping to preserve his heroic image.